 Gentle Power was founded in 2011 by Dorota Godby (hi there!) to turn into service the mistakes and discoveries in my dogged pursuit of understanding how life works (in contrast to what people say about life that’s often depressing or just doesn’t check out in practice).

 In particular, I bring everything I’ve learned and proved to myself to work to support sensitive creatives and change workers who are my tribe by nature and affinity.

-My work background is in teaching languages, breathwork therapy and collaborative communication.
+My work background is in language teaching, breathwork therapy and collaborative communication.

 Sometimes, I call my work ‘NVC for the highly responsive’ because when I discovered NVC (Nonviolent Communication), it powerfully connected the dots in my quest and became the largest ‘how’ of what I do.

 But I don’t teach NVC as a modality.
 I smuggle it in as-needed and coach people how to apply its wisdom in their particular circumstances.

 And, I’ll also use anything and everything that I’ve discovered to work if it’s helpful to the person in front of me.

 Especially The Three Principles psychology and Sufism, my allies to sense-making and serenity.

-The format you use to experience a breakthrough is NOT that important.
+The modality you use to experience a breakthrough is NOT that important.

 What matters is that you bring compassion and clarity into your thinking.

-These two enable your progress and also make it worthwhile.
+Those two qualities will enable your progress and also make it worthwhile.

-It gives meaning to my years of struggle on the planet to hear back that people feel safe, seen and supported by how I am present with them.
-Gentle Power rocks!
+It gives meaning to my years of struggle on the planet to hear back that people feel safe, seen and supported through my championing.
+Gentle Power is actually quite powerful!

 The longer story